Hariprasaadh/CareerTrack/README.md

-# CareerTrack: A One-Stop Solution for College Computer Science Students
+# CareerTrack: Empowering Students to Learn, Thrive, and Build a Sustainable Future 🤖

 **CareerTrack** is an integrated platform designed to support college students pursuing computer science by offering a wide range of resources for academic growth, career development, mental well-being, and leisure activities.
 This project aims to enhance students' academic performance, career prospects, and mental health, ensuring a balanced and successful college life.